-- Super-glue (if a cut is not too deep, clean extremely well with a small syringe, apply a couple drops and hold together until skin bonds)
+If a cut is not too deep, clean extremely well with a small syringe, apply a couple drops and hold together until skin bonds.

-- Liquid vitamin E capsules (especially useful when a blister has burst, clean the blister well, cut open vitamin E capsule and squeeze oil directly onto open sore.
-Immediately cover with sterile non-stick bandage.
-The skin will heal almost overnight!)
+Especially useful when a blister has burst, clean the blister well, cut open vitamin E capsule and squeeze oil directly onto open sore.
+Immediately cover with sterile, non-stick bandage.
+The skin will heal almost overnight!

-- Homeopathic Chamomilla 30c (my husband and my kiddo will testify to the power of Chamomilla to relieve a toothache, for teething and non-emergent tooth pain)
+My husband and my kiddo will testify to the power of Chamomilla to relieve a toothache, for teething and non-emergent tooth pain.

-- Homeopathic Sepia 30c (this one’s for mama, and for anyone with a headache, over-worked, stressed out, PMS, and terrible cramps)
+This one’s for mama, and for anyone with a headache, over-worked, stressed out, PMS, and terrible cramps.

-- Homeopathic Belladonna 30c (for the scary high fever that is scalding hot to the touch and comes on suddenly)
+For the scary high fever that is scalding hot to the touch and comes on suddenly.

-- Hot water bottle and/or hot compress packs (these come in a hundred varieties, right now we’re into the ThermaCare instant heat packs that don’t contain smelly menthol, of course we also keep Tiger Balm handy, too.)
+These come in a hundred varieties, right now we’re into the ThermaCare instant heat packs that don’t contain smelly menthol, of course, we also keep Tiger Balm handy, too.